What Do Girl Scouts Do?

 How old do you have to be to become a Girl Scout?

-Girls can register as Girl Scouts from Kindergarten though 12th Grade..
+Girls can register as Girl Scouts from Kindergarten through 12th Grade.
+Adults can register as Girl Scouts as well.

 How do I re-register my girl if we are moving within the United States?